Tuesday, September 24, 2013

 Facts

 A keen Manchester United fan, Roger was a founder member of the shareholders' independent organisation.
-Roger's partner for many years was actress Gillian McCutcheon, best known as Warren's therapist in This Life.
-For the last 20 years of his life he had suffered from angina.
+Roger's partner for many years was actress Gillian McCutcheon, best known for playing Warren's therapist in 90s series This Life.
+For the last 20 years of his life, Roger suffered from angina.

 Maurice Browning (Karlton) May 11 1919 to Dec 4 1983